kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ![Context Analysis Button](../assets/screenshots/context-analysis-button.png)

-🧑‍🏫 Below the **Context Analysis Button** is the **Programme Interventions Panel** panel.
+🧑‍🏫 Below the **Context Analysis Button** is the **Programme Interventions Panel**.
 It contains a set of buttons that allow access to key risk response indicators.

 👨‍🏫 Click on the arrow next to the house symbol, the tabs will extend and be labelled so you can see what each symbol means, Health, Child Protection, Nutrition, Wash, and Education.